 Blood tests can indicate a strong possibility of celiac disease, but an endoscopy with biopsy is recommended for a firm diagnosis.
 In this procedure, a thin, flexible tube is used to inspect the small intestine and remove a small tissue sample (biopsy).
 The biopsy is reviewed for damage to the villi.

 Eliminating gluten from your diet before testing is done could change the results of these tests.
-It’s important to talk to your doctor about any changes in diet before testing for celiac disease begins.
+It’s important to talk to your doctor about any changes in diet before testing begins.

 Treatment for celiac disease involves removing all foods from gluten from your diet.
 Gluten is what triggers the reaction, resulting in damage to the small intestine.
 By removing gluten, the small intestine can heal and function normally.

 People with celiac disease must stay on a gluten-free diet for the rest of their lives.
 It may sound daunting, but many people adapt quite well over time.

 Medications are only used in rare cases when a gluten-free diet isn’t effective in treating celiac disease.

 Common foods that contain gluten include:

 If someone with celiac disease eats food with gluten, it may or may not cause a physical reaction.
 That doesn’t mean it isn’t harmful.
 Even small amounts of gluten can be harmful and ‘hidden’ in some products like: